theosanderson/viralphylo-exercises/content/section-1/1b copy 4.md

 Let's jump to the present day.

 {{% question %}}
-What is the lineage `CH.1.1* (Nextclade)` doing in the UK?
+Use CovSpectrum to find out about the dynamics of `JN.1*` in the UK in recent months.
 What is the estimate for its growth advantage?

+{{% /question %}}

+{{% question %}}
+Why do you think the growth trajectory has the shape that it does?
 {{% /question %}}

 {{<answerbox key="sadkposadrterkposa" >}}